 The design development of the pavilion focused on the ‘bio-mimicry’ of leaf cellular structures embedded in the walls.
 Primary timber capillaries form the pavilion’s basic shape and supporting structure, inset with secondary timber cassettes that hold bioplastic infill cladding.

 Undertaken in collaboration with Landscape Designer Marcus Barnett, the project was commissioned by the Times Newspaper in association with the Royal Botanic Gardens, Kew.
-Inspired by the cellular structure of plants and their processes of growth, this pavilion encompassed the unique patterns they embody.
+Inspired by plants’ cellular structure of plants and growth processes, this pavilion encompassed the unique patterns they embody.

 - Times Eureka Pavilion

-- The Times Newspaper, Kew Gardens
+- The Times Newspaper, Royal Botanic Gardens at Kew

-- February 2011
+- June 2011